The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 Ed gets talking about this with SBE member Bob Leskovec, K8DTS, also St Joe's Class of 1960, who

-is Sr Staff Physicist over at Case Western Reserve and moderator of the Case
+is Sr Staff Physicist over at Case Western Reserve UNiversity and moderator of the Case

 Amateur Radio Club, W8EDU.